Gifted for review

 I am not an uncle.

 I do however own a 3 year old who ‘needs’ new toys with the same level of desperation that I ‘need’ more sleep.
-And whereas I have little to no chance of having my sleeping needs met, Joshua recently had his toy needs well and truly met, courtesy of the good people at Wicked Uncle who sent me some items to review!
+And whereas I have little to no chance of having my sleeping needs met, Joshua recently had his toy needs well and truly met, courtesy of the good people at Wicked Uncle who sent me some pretty awesome items to review!

 For those who aren’t as clued up as I am with regards to online toy retailers / gift buying for kids, Wicked Uncle is a website that makes buying gifts for the small people in your life as easy as a few minutes spent clicking and reading.
-The site is pretty easy to navigate, however much you know about the likes and dislikes of the lucky person you’re buying for.
+The site is pretty easy to navigate, however much (or little!) you know about the likes and dislikes of the lucky person you’re buying for.
 You can search by age, gender and gift type or, if you’re really struggling to know what 4 year olds are into these day, you can search by what’s popular.

 The whole thing is pretty easy, so you would really need to be borderline useless to balls it up!